 Suppose that the client application decides it wants to close the connection.
 (Note that the server could also choose to close the connection).
 This causes the client to send a TCP segment with the FIN bit set to 1 to the server and to enter the FIN_WAIT_1 state.
 While in the FIN_WAIT_1 state, the client waits for a TCP segment from the server with an acknowledgment (ACK).

 - Step 2 (ACK From Server) –

-When Server received FIN bit segment from Sender (Client), Server Immediately send acknowledgement (ACK) segment to the Sender (Client).
+When the Server received the FIN bit segment from Sender (Client), Server Immediately sends acknowledgement (ACK) segment to the Sender (Client).

 - Step 3 (Client waiting) –